 What does this mean for traditional industries?
 We consider first, the pre-Industry 4.0 case.
-Essentially, the commoditisation of core competencies and capabilities can be regarded as an uncertain and disruptive change to a company’s business environment.
+Mainly, the commoditisation of core competencies and capabilities can be regarded as an uncertain and disruptive change to a company’s business environment.

 An appropriate response to analysing uncertain events is to develop potential scenarios during the environmental scan of a strategy process.